khushichoudhary1020/Codsoft-TitanicSurvivalPrediction/README.md

 # Dataset

-The Titanic Survival Prediction Dataset consists of 418 rows × 12 columns of all .
+The Titanic Survival Prediction Dataset consists of 418 rows × 12 columns of all and has features including passenger id, Survived, Pclass, Name, Sex, Age, SibSp, Parch, Ticket, Fare, Cabin and Embarked.  .

 # Requirements